-Table 2-2 Description of Custom Controller building parameters
+Table 2-3 Description of Custom Controller production parameters

-Item Limit Remarks

-Target Each robot can be configured with one Controller at most Custom Controllers are not allowed to be used on Sentry or Auto Standard Robots

-Maximum Power Supply Capacity (Wh) 200 -

-Maximum Power Supply Voltage (V) 30 -

-Maximum Size (mm, LWH) 350350350 Excluding the size of wearable devices such as video glasses (if any)

-Item Limit Remarks Excluding the size of data or power cables of any equipment Maximum Weight (kg) 10 Including the battery weight Data Transmission Serial Port Module - Video Transmission Standard HDMI Type A Plug The recommended resolution is 19201080.
+Item Limit Notes Target Each robot can be configured with one Controller at most Custom Controllers are not allowed to be used on Sentry Robots.
+Maximum Power Supply Capacity (Wh) 265 - Maximum Power Supply Voltage(V) 30 Maximum Size (mm, LWH) 350350350 Excluding the size of wearable devices such as video glasses (if any) Excluding the size of data or power cables of any equipment Maximum Weight (kg) 10 Including the battery weight Data Transmission Serial Port Module - Video Transmission Standard HDMI Type A Plug The recommended resolution is 19201080.
 Otherwise compression or distortion issues may occur.

-Serial Data Transmission Able to send and receive - Protocol Refer to the "RoboMaster 2021 Referee System Serial Port Protocol Appendix" -
+Item Limit Notes Serial Data Transmission Able to send and receive The serial port standard is RS232.
+Protocol Please refer to the Referee System Serial Port Protocol Appendix -